GeneralSergal/ORP/ORP_RUNTIME.md

 - L4 is internal only and cannot access raw L1 directly.
 - Provenance must be preserved across L1 → L2 transitions.
 - Drift must be computed deterministically from numeric L1 signals.
-- Dashboard: Fully integrated.
+- Dashboard: Fully integrated as heuristic overlay only.
 No external files or dependencies.

 ---